-So goes the opening lines of Lynn Callihan’s 1999 album through my window.
-For over two decades, the Northern Michigan native has been chronicling the dreams of the common man.
-Described as “ear candy for the soul," his evocative voice, haunting melodies, and percussive guitar stylings, has created a unique style of a Dark Americana, Alternative Folk, and Blues that has made him a favorite of songwriter aficionados.
+For over two decades, the Northern Michigan songwriter has been described as “ear candy for the soul”.
+His evocative voice, haunting melodies, and percussive guitar technique creates a unique style of a dark Americana, Alternative Folk, and Blues.